Curtis Samuel: 2017

-Samuel was selected by the Carolina Panthers in the second round (40th overall) of the 2017 NFL Draft.
+Prior to the NFL Draft, during the combine, Samuel switched to wide-receiver and thus was selected by the Carolina Panthers in the second round (40th overall) of the 2017 NFL draft.
 On May 5, 2017, the Panthers signed Samuel to a four-year, $6.45 million contract with $4.05 million guaranteed and a signing bonus of $2.83 million.

 On September 17, 2017, in Week 2, Samuel had his first two career receptions, which went for seven yards, in a 9–3 victory over the Buffalo Bills.
 In Week 3, against the New Orleans Saints, he recorded a 31-yard rush on an end-around.
 On November 14, 2017, Samuel's rookie season abruptly ended after he suffered a left ankle injury during Monday Night Football against the Miami Dolphins in Week 10, in which the Panthers announced that his ankle would have surgery.
 He was placed on injured reserve on November 24, 2017.
 Overall, in his rookie season, he finished with 15 receptions for 115 receiving yards to go along with four carries for 64 rushing yards in nine games.